BlenderVR/manual/manual/components/user-interface.rst

 Log Level
 =========

-The log level is usefull when blenderplayer runs properly.
-It can display errors of your `processor file <processor-file.html>`_.
+The log level (3b) is usefull when blenderplayer runs properly.
+It can display errors of your `processor file <processor-file.html>`_ in the log window (3).

 Daemons
 -------